Marlene Sigler Cardiac Rehabilitation

 Monitored Exercise Sessions

-Cardiac rehab therapists design exercise programs tailored to individual needs.
+Cardiac rehabilitation therapists design exercise programs tailored to individual needs.
 Monitored exercise sessions include both aerobic and strength training exercises to increase endurance and improve overall health.
 Exercise programs are adjusted as participants progress.

 Nutritional counseling is part of an overall educational process that helps recovering patients understand and manage risk factors.
 A clinical nutritionist meets with participants and family members to identify current dietary habits.
 Together, goals are established to help the participant lose weight and improve overall health.

-On-going education is central to the Cardiac Rehabilitation Program.
+On-going education is central to the cardiac rehabilitation program.
 Staff provides information essential to establishing a heart-healthy lifestyle on topics including:

 - Anatomy and physiology